Chō Happy Song: Background

 The title song is a mix of two previously published songs, Berryz Kobo's "Because Happiness" and Cute's "Shiawase no Tochū" from their 2012 albums.
 Both tracks were intentionally composed and produced by Tsunku to form a new song when played simultaneously.
 The trick was originally scheduled to be announced at a summer Hello!
 Project concert, but was uncovered by fans in mid-April.
 The song became a hot topic on the Internet, and a set of the three tracks, "Because Happiness", "Shiawase no Tochū ", and "Chō Happy Song", was hastily released as a digital download single on April 28.

 The CD single will be released on June 20.
 It will contain a new arrangement version of the title track.
-The CD single will be available in 5 versions: Regular Edition and Limited Editions A, B, C, and D. The Limited Editions A and B will include a bonus DVD; all the other editions will be CD-only.
+The CD single will be available in 5 versions: a Regular Edition and Limited Editions A, B, C, and D. The Limited Editions A and B will include a bonus DVD; all the other editions will be CD-only.
 As usual, all the limited editions will be shipped sealed and will contain a serial-numbered entry card for the lottery to win a ticket to one of the single's launch events.